Signaling game

-In game theory, a signaling game is a simple type of a dynamic Bayesian game.
+In game theory, a signaling game is a type of a dynamic Bayesian game.

-The essence of a signalling game is that one player takes an action, the signal, to convey information to another player, where sending the signal is more costly if they are conveying false information.
-A manufacturer, for example, might provide a warranty for its product in order to signal to consumers that its product is unlikely to break down.
-The classic example is of a worker who acquires a college degree not because it increases their skill, but because it conveys their ability to employers.
+The essence of a signaling game is that one player takes action, the signal, to convey information to another player.
+Sending the signal is more costly if the information is false.
+A manufacturer, for example, might provide a warranty for its product to signal to consumers that it is unlikely to break down.
+A traditional example is a worker who acquires a college degree not because it increases their skill but because it conveys their ability to employers.

-A simple signalling game would have two players, the sender and the receiver.
-The sender has one of two types that might be called "desirable" and "undesirable" with different payoff functions, where the receiver knows the probability of each type but not which one this particular sender has.
+A simple signaling game would have two players: the sender and the receiver.
+The sender has one of two types, which might be called "desirable" and "undesirable," with different payoff functions.
+The receiver knows the probability of each type but not which one this particular sender has.
 The receiver has just one possible type.

-The sender moves first, choosing an action called the "signal" or "message" (though the term "message" is more often used in non-signalling "cheap talk" games where sending messages is costless).
+The sender moves first, choosing an action called the "signal" or "message" (though the term "message" is more often used in non-signaling "cheap talk" games where sending messages is costless).
 The receiver moves second, after observing the signal.

-The two players receive payoffs dependent on the sender's type, the message chosen by the sender and the action chosen by the receiver.
+The two players receive payoffs dependent on the sender's type, the message chosen by the sender, and the action chosen by the receiver.